ecotillasanchez/OnePower-Codes/uGrid/readme.md

 Each python file can be run seperately in an independent mode where the interconnecting variables are pre-set.
 To run the optimization the Macro file is run.

-Marco: macro_PC_3_alt.py: updated accept new technical tools code
+Macro: macro_PC_3_alt.py: updated accept new technical tools code

 Technical Tools: technical_tools_PC_3_alt.py: updated in 2019 to implement new dispatch algorithm